aaron777collins/COMP3340Project/README.md

 - site/frontend/funstuff

 ## Install
+*NOTE: Requires Node v16 to install and run!*

 You can setup the repo very easily.

 Use git bash to run `./setup.sh` within the `/site` directory